Treatment For Eating Disorders In Greensboro, NC

 Do I have an eating disorder?

-This question is one that you may find yourself thinking – over and over about.
+This question is one that you may find yourself thinking – over and over.

 You may feel that you view food differently than others.
-That food to you is more then something that you should be eating three times a day.
-That food is not as simple as breakfast, lunch and dinner.
+That food to you is more than something that you should be eating three times a day.
+That food is not as simple as breakfast, lunch, and dinner.
 You may hold a stronger deeper connection “or better yet – association” to food that others would not understand.

-Eating Disorders are complex and require “time and energy” to understand its foundation as it impacts your day to day lifestyle.
+Eating Disorders are complex and require “time and energy” to understand their foundation as it impacts your day-to-day lifestyle.

 If you are reading this and can relate to it, I want to encourage you to consider investing in yourself.
 I want you to be selfish and think about what is best for you.
 Not your family nor your dear friends.
 Think about what is best for you.
 Invest in your health and in your life towards a healthier better you.
 Counseling can be the vessel that guides you through the foundation of your eating disorder and towards empowerment.

-Do you have an unhealthy attachment or association to food?
+- Do you have an unhealthy attachment or association with food?
 For instance, do you crave excessive amounts of food to control an emotion?
-If so, I want to encourage you to give me a call 336-707-1723 to explore more of your symptoms and how counseling can help.
+If so, I want to encourage you to give me a call at 336-663-6570 to explore more of your symptoms and how counseling can help.

-Are you eating limited amounts (that would be consider unhealthy) do to weight restrictions?
+- Are you eating limited amounts (that would be considered unhealthy) due to weight restrictions?

-IF you answered YES to 5 or more of the questions then you may have an eating disorder
+If you answered YES to 5 or more of the questions then you may benefit from counseling.

-A eating disorder is not the end of the world.
-It does not mean that you are lost and hopeless.
+Having an eating disorder does not mean that you are lost and hopeless.
 It simply means that you are ready to ask for help.
 It simply means that you are ready to regain control over your life and seek empowerment.